allenai/pnp/README.md

   xs.foldLeft(Pnp.value(List[Boolean]()))((x, y) => for {
     cur <- mlp(y)
     rest <- x

     cg <- computationGraph()
     _ <- if (rest.length > 0) {
       // Add a factor to the model that scores adjacent labels
       // in the sequence.
-Here, labelScore runs a neural network
+Here, labelNn runs a neural network
       // whose inputs are cur and the next label, and whose output
       // is a 1-element vector containing the score. score(labelNn(cur, rest.head, cg.cg))